 • Roseburg Branch, Roseburg, Oregon

-Belgians soldiers in the Soldier's Home, from the Soldiers' Home Registers:
+Belgians soldiers in the Eastern Home, from the Soldiers' Home Registers:

-in Blue with date of first admission and date of last discharge.
+in Bold date of first admission and date of last discharge.